Skip to main content

 sudo nobgp config --ping-interval 120s

-sudo nobgp config --name "garage-camera"
+sudo nobgp register --name "garage-camera"

 Running on Pi OS Lite